 Term life insurance works differently from whole life insurance - which provides cover for the remainder of your life, as opposed to a specific policy term.
 One of the main differences between the two is that whole life policies typically occur a higher monthly payment for premiums, than term policies.

-If you’re struggling to decide between term life insurance and whole life insurance, check out this helpful article - Whole And Term Life Insurance: Which Is Better?
+If you’re struggling to decide between term and whole cover, check out this helpful article - Whole And Term Life Insurance: Which Is Better?

 Joint life insurance